Skip to content

 Jungle.Math SmartFloat, numeric value types

-Assembly: Jungle.Animation - namespace Jungle.Animation (effects/processes) and Jungle.Animation.GameDev (values).
+Assembly: Jungle.Animation - namespace Jungle.Animation (effects/operations) and Jungle.Animation.GameDev (values).

 Animator Command

 The Animator Command is the primary way to interact with an Animator from a command sequence.
-Instead of writing a separate script for each parameter change, you configure a composable list of actions that all execute against a single Animator target in one frame.
-Add the actions you need, reorder them in the Inspector, and you are done.
+Instead of writing a separate script for each parameter change, you configure a composable list of operations that all execute against a single Animator target in parallel.
+Add the operations you need, reorder them in the Inspector, and you are done.

 [SerializeReference] [JungleClassSelection]